himanshutalekar03/Community-Forum-App/README.md

 Frontend: HTML, CSS, JavaScript
 Backend: Node.js (or mention the actual backend used)
 Database: MongoDB (or SQL if you used that)

+Usage

+Sign up for a new account or Sign in with an existing account.
+Create new discussion posts or reply to other users’ threads.
+Search for topics using the search bar.
+Rate posts using the star rating system.

+Contributing

+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.

+License

+This project is licensed under the MIT License - see the LICENSE file for details.

+Contact

+For any inquiries or feedback, reach out at:

+Email: himanshutalekar03@gmail.com
+LinkedIn: Himanshu Talekar